Projects

 You can hover over a project to get a quick view into the customer, locations, and products associated with the project, as well as the number of assets currently assigned to the project.

-In the table view you will see a table with each project's name, affiliated customer, affiliated locations, dates, and assets involved.
+In the table view you will see a table with each project's name, affiliated customer, timeline/dates, workflow stage, associated locations, and fulfillment status.

 To view the full details of a project, click on an project name in the project list.